paypal-examples/docs-examples/advanced-integration/v2/client/html/README.md

 3. Starting the development server

-    - **Start the backend server**: Follow the instructions in the backend's README to start it.
-Typically, this involves running npm run dev or a similar command in the backend directory.
+    - **Start the server**: Follow the instructions in the server's README to start it.
+Typically, this involves running npm run dev or a similar command in the server directory.

-    - **Start the frontend server**:
+    - **Start the client**:

         ```sh
             npm run dev